mjbenefiel/react-stuff/data_structures_algo/readme.md

 because it is the best runtime for sorting!
 Let’s see the merge-sort.

 Quadratic - Running times that are quadratic, O(n2), are the ones to watch out for.
 They usually don’t scale well when they have a large amount of data to process.
 Usually, they have double-nested loops that where each one visits all or most elements in the input.
 One example of this is a naïve implementation to find duplicate words on an array.

+Cubic - Cubic O(n3) and higher polynomial functions usually involve many nested loops.

+Exponential - Exponential runtimes, O(2n), means that every time the input grows by one the number of operations doubles.
+Exponential programs are only usable for a tiny number of elements (<100) otherwise it might not finish on your lifetime.

+Factorial - Factorial runtime, O(n!), is not scalable at all.
+Even with input sizes of ~10 elements, it will take a couple of seconds to compute.